Stormizn/Stormizn/README.md

 ---

-> "Code is like a plugin — if it works, don't touch it.
-If it breaks, blame the server :V"
+> "If you cant fix a bug, make it a feature"